dmjohnsson23/Ordain/README.md

 *Your single source of truth schema*

-Ordain is a data definition langage (DDL).
-Or, perhaps more prescisely, a "meta-DDL" designed to eliminate the need for all the *other* DDLs in your project.
+Ordain is a data definition language (DDL).
+Or, perhaps more precisely, a "meta-DDL" designed to eliminate the need for all the *other* DDLs in your project.

 Imagine a simple web application.
 Your application processes some sort of structured data.
 Let's imagine for a moment how that data might work it's way through your application.
 1. There is an HTML form for the user to enter the data, with some client-side validation
 2. Javascript on the application page uses this form data to perform some action with the data
 3. The data is submitted to the server, where it is validated again
-4. The server sends the data to your database, which of course also has it's own definition of your data scructure
+4. The server sends the data to your database, which of course also has its own definition of your data structure
 5. The data is requested again, this time via an API rather than an HTML webpage, and the data is serialized and sent to a client

 Think of all the different places you may have to largely re-write the same schema code in slightly different languages or formats: